munir-v/obsidian_keyboard-maestro/README.md

 # obsidian_keyboard-maestro

-Scripts for Keyboard Maestro and Obsidian.
+Personal scripts for Keyboard Maestro and Obsidian automations.